jay-johnson/deploy-to-kubernetes/README.rst

 Getting Started
 ---------------

-.. note:: please ensure the Ubuntu host has at least 4 CPU cores and more than 8 GB ram.
+.. note:: Please ensure the Ubuntu host has at least 4 CPU cores and more than 8 GB ram.
 Here is a screenshot from a recent AI training test with only 3 cores:

     .. image:: https://i.imgur.com/KQ7MBdM.png